Keyboard shortcuts

 Directory advertisement

-When server.profiles is configured, the directory meta includes a profiles object:
+When [profiles] providers are configured, the directory meta includes a profiles object mapping each profile name to its description:

 "meta": {